jettro/semi-website/_documentation/weaviate/current/add-data/batching.md

 ## Basics

 - For larger datasets you can use batching to quickly import a lot of data.
-- A batch can contain:
+- A batch can contain (whichever limit hits first):
   - Up to 1000 objects.
 Or
-  - Max XXX MB.
+  - Max 1 MB

 ## Introduction